barryclark/jekyll-now/_posts/2018-07-10-heist-planning.md

 excerpt_separator: <!--more-->
 ---

 Forgive me for using an agile principle (number 11!) as a title for this post, but that's where we started when we came up with the idea for Heist Planning, a new activity we use when planning projects.
-It has always been a challenge for us to submerse engineers into the problems our business experiences to the degree where they really feel like the understand the target that they're aiming at and that the cause of the project is their own.
+It has always been a challenge for us to submerse engineers into the problems our business experiences to the degree that they really feel like they understand the target that they're aiming at and that the cause of the project is their own.
 Furthermore, we've also always struggled with the architectural and technical planning of a project being something the engineers feel full a part of.

 Enter: Heist Planning.